"I do ancestor work." - Christina Vortia

 Christina Vortia is the Rare Books Librarian at Howard University's premier Moorland-Spingarn Research Center, the world's leading repository on the global black experience.
-Christina is an educator, librarian, blogger, and book reviewer with a commitment to service, outreach, and literature.
-Christina has served on the 2020/2021 LA Times Book Prize for Young Adult Literature, 2019/2020 Coretta Scott King Book Awards Committee, 2017 Michael L. Printz Award Committee, and the 2017 Florida Author's and Publisher's Association Book Awards Committee.
+Christina is an educator, librarian, blogger, and book reviewer with a commitment to young people, service, literature, and the culture.
+She has served on the 2020/2021 LA Times Book Prize for Young Adult Literature, 2019/2020 Coretta Scott King Book Awards Committee, 2017 Michael L. Printz Award Committee, and the 2017 Florida Author's and Publisher's Association Book Awards Committee.
 She is the current Chair of the 2023 Newbery Committee.
 Christina is a book reviewer of children's and young adult literature at Kirkus and School Library Journal.
 She also blogs at HypeLit.com.
 She has been a contributor to the popular literary website Book Riot.

 Christina has worked in public, academic and federal libraries using statistical analysis to gauge community needs to plan programs, facilitate community partnerships, write and contribute to winning grants.

 Christina received her Master of Science degree in Library and Information Science from Pratt Institute and her Bachelor of Arts degree in Political Science from Montclair State University.
 She is a proud golden crimson tiger of Tuskegee University.
 To make a meeting request CLICK HERE.